Hyloxalus idiomelus: Description

 Males measure 20–25 mm and females 23–28 mm in snout–vent length.
 The body is robust.
 Skin on dorsum is smooth to shagreen.
 Dorsum is dull tan to rich orange-brown to grayish tan in colour, with green tint in some places.
 Dorsolateral stripe is pinkish tan, yellowish orange, or cream coloured.
+The labial stripe is pinkish tan in colour.
+Some surfaces of the hind legs are yellow or orange in color.
+The undersides of the limbs are yellow in colour.
+The iris of the eye is bronze in colour.
+There is no webbed skin on the hind feet.

 Free-swimming tadpoles are up to 43 mm in total length, whereas tadpoles transported on the back of their father measure 10–12 mm.

-Habitat and conservation
+Habitat and reproduction

-Its natural habitats are humid tropical montane forests, typically near seepages and along small streams.
+Its natural habitats are humid tropical montane forests between 1620 and 2840 meters above sea level, typically near seepages and along small streams.
 It has also been recorded from disturbed forest and cultivated land.
+This frog is diurnal.
 Tadpoles develop in slow-moving and sometimes marshy streams where they are carried on the back of their father.

-Major threats to Hyloxalus idiomelus are unknown, although chytridiomycosis is a potential threat.
-The species is not known to occur in any protected areas.
+Conservation and threats

+The IUCN classifies this frog as data deficient.
+Threats include habitat loss associated with agriculture, logging, and urbanization.
+The fungal disease chytridiomycosis has killed other amphibians in the area, so scientists infer that it may kill this frog as well.

+Scientists have observed this frog in two protected parks: Alto Mayo Protection Forest and Tilacancha Private Conservation Area.